zavolanlab/zarp/README.md

 ### Cloning the repository

-Traverse to the desired path on your file system, then clone the repository and move into it with:
+Traverse to the desired directory/folder on your file system, then clone/get the repository and move into the respective directory with:

 ```bash
 git clone ssh://git@git.scicore.unibas.ch:2222/zavolan_group/pipelines/zarp.git